jtesta/ssh-audit/README.md

                                     adhere to)
    -n,  --no-colors        disable colors
    -p,  --port=<port>      port to connect
+   -P,  --policy=<"policy name" | policy.txt>  run a policy test using the
+                                                   specified policy
-   -P,  --policy=<policy.txt>  run a policy test using the specified policy -t,  --timeout=<secs>   timeout (in seconds) for connection and reading
+   -t,  --timeout=<secs>   timeout (in seconds) for connection and reading
                                (default: 5)
    -T,  --targets=<hosts.txt>  a file containing a list of target hosts (one